 “Bitch, these bananas are not good; why do they fry them?”
 I ask.

-Diana says, “These are my favorite Guatemalan food, and they aren’t bananas.”
+"These are my favorite Guatemalan food, and they aren’t bananas.”

-“Well, they taste like mushy, greasy bananas to me; I won’t be eating anymore of these.”
-I say.
+“Well, they taste like mushy, greasy bananas to me; I won’t be eating anymore of these,” I say.

 Diana responds silent with a careful glance.
-I am being rude.

-I look back with an apologetic face.
+I am being rude. sI look back with an apologetic face.
 Sorry.

 “You know, you aren’t going to be very comfortable traveling in that.
 We’ll be doing some walking and the bus will be crowded and hot,” Diana says.